 The Douglas County Elections Division welcomes interested citizens to serve as temporary election workers.
 This is a unique opportunity to get involved in your local government and play a role in the democratic process.
-Please read through the content below and complete the online Election Judge Interest Survey.
+Please read through the information below and complete the online Election Judge Interest Survey.
 Questions?
-Please email [email protected]
+Please email: [email protected]

 Election Judge Duties

 Colorado Revised Statutes §1-6-101(2) establishes qualifications for Election Judges.
 To be an Election Judge, you must be:

 Some of the following abilities and tasks may be required: